PILOT Corporation

 The Group works to improve product quality and ensure safety based on internal quality control standards.
 In the event of a serious product safety or quality problem, the need to offer compensation based on the Product Liability Act or to carry out a recall would reduce the Group’s brand value and we would incur a large cost, which could in turn affect the performance and financial position of the Group.

-(9) Risks associated with procuring raw materials, etc.
+(9) Risks associated with environmental regulations

-(10) Risks associated with intellectual property (IP) protection and litigation
+(18) Risks associated with intellectual property (IP) protection and litigation

 The PILOT Group has acquired many intellectual property (IP) rights in the course of developing products, so we consider IP an important management resource, and sometimes we license IP rights to other companies.